 Community Service-Learning programs engage students on campus in meaningful service-learning with the local community through resources, programs, and events.
 We seek to explore the complexities of social issues, encourage critical thinking, and take action to address community needs and build upon community assets.
 Signature programs include: Terps for Change, TerpCorps’ Terp Service Days and Terp Service Weekends, M-Pact (a support system for the leaders of student service organizations), UMServes (a listserv for volunteer opportunity), and ServiceLink (a community partner database).

 Immersion Experiences & Alternative Breaks

-The Alternative Breaks (AB) program provides substance-free, 7-10 day community service-learning trips during the university’s winter, spring, and summer breaks.
-Student participants travel locally, nationally, and internationally in teams to different cities, engage in active service, and have the opportunity to gain new perspectives on social issues while meeting community needs and building upon community assets.
-Students work with issues of disaster relief, environmental restoration, prison systems, HIV/AIDS, education, homelessness, and healthcare.
-AB’s main goal is to educate participants about the root causes of these issues while making an immediate difference in the communities in which they serve.
-Opportunities to be involved include as trip participants, trip leaders, AB interns, staff/faculty advisors, and staff mentors.
+The Alternative Breaks (AB) program engages students in substance free, short-term service-learning experiences.
+Student participants travel locally, nationally, and internationally in teams during the university’s winter, spring, and summer breaks to engage in active service, gain new perspectives on social issues, meet direct community needs and build upon community assets.
+AB experiences explore social issues including disaster relief, environmental restoration, immigration, HIV/AIDS, education, homelessness, and healthcare.
+UMD Alternative Breaks main goal is to develop globally-conscious citizens who are transforming communities for good.
+Opportunities to be involved include serving as trip participants, trip leaders, interns and staff/faculty advisors.

 National Clearinghouse for Leadership Programs (NCLP) – www.nclp.umd.edu